Origins Story #2: Part 3

 “Thanks.”
 I admit, finding myself sending a weak smile back and flickering between his eyes.

 He bites his lip and shrugs awkwardly.
-“Yeah, fair enough… I’m sorry I scared you, but I knocked on the door and you didn’t answer.
-I didn’t want to leave it up to chance.”
+“Yeah, fair enough… I’m sorry I scared you, but I knocked on the door and you didn’t answer.”

 “How did you know that I lived here?”
 I ask, brows knit together.
 “Have you been following me?”